WHAT YOU SAY

 Imbeciles...You would knowingly shackle your heart with a chain of memories born of lies?
 You would be one who has a heart, yet cast aside your heart's freedom?
 You turn from the truth because your heart is weak—You will never defeat me!

-In Mass Effect, it turns out that even the machine gods aren't immune to evil gloating.
+- In Mass Effect, it turns out that even the machine gods aren't immune to evil gloating.
 Sovereign tells you that there's nothing you can do to stop him and the other Reapers from wiping out all sentient life in the galaxy.
 It also claims that you're just a tiny insect compared to it and that you have no way of understanding its nature, and yet there it is delivering its evil speech.
 Subverted at the end of the third game; it turns out he was lying like a rug about his motivations.

 Levin: You don't like that I've learned all these fancy new words?
 Well tough shit!
 I'm feeling verbose!

 - In Eternal Darkness Pious Agustus does this all the time.
 Even to Mantorok!

 - SHODAN does this a lot in the System Shock series.
 In both games she taunts the player that she is superior to you in every way because as an AI construct, SHODAN has access to more human information and more control over machinery that any human on Earth could ever even conceive.
 She also explains how being an organic life form makes you inferior and in the second game, she says that the only thing she likes about you are the cybernetic implants she gave you.
 She especially does this as you traverse the levels trying to find her, but when you show up for your showdowns with SHODAN her taunting amounts to nothing more than mere Boss Banter.

 - In one of the last stages of Jedi Outcast, Fyyar goes off on a monologue, while Kyle casually finishes the objective he was performing before he was interrupted.